davidstone/concurrent/readme.md

 9
 ```

-This is because of the way that `boost::thread` interruption points work with `condition_variable`s.
-There is currently a [discussion on the mailing list about this](http://boost.2283326.n4.nabble.com/thread-Interaction-between-interruption-points-and-condition-variable-td4695594.html), so this documentation will have to be filled in later based on the outcome of that.
-As of now, if you need to guarantee that you read all elements that have been added into the queue at shutdown, you need to catch the `boost::thread_interrupted` exception and call `try_pop_all` one final time before shutting down.
+This is because of the time between requesting a stop and checking whether a stop was requested.
+If you need to guarantee that you read all elements that have been added into the queue at shutdown, you need to call `try_pop_all` one final time before shutting down.

 # [Reference](reference.md)